-The Bond Portfolio's objective is to maintain purchasing power and provide a stable income stream.
-A secondary objective is to provide defense against market challenges.
-Please see Portfolio Composition Disclosure for details regarding underlying holdings and costs.
+The Fixed Income Funds' objective is to maintain purchasing power and provide a stable income stream.
+A secondary objective is to provide defense against market challenges. \Please see Portfolio Composition Disclosure for details regarding underlying holdings and costs.

 The investment results depicted herein represent historical Net performance after the deduction of investment manager and consulting costs.